Luciferau/Face-recognition/README.md

 # Face-recognition

-Face recognition system by c++  openCV  arcsoft SDK and MFC.
+Face recognition system by c++  openCV  arcsoft SDK and MFC.(It will be made into a monitoring system)

 The MFC main interface design.(You can change it to your favorite interface).